jwoehr/qisjob/README.md

   --use_job_monitor     Display job monitor instead of just waiting for job result
 ```

+# Notes

-It is recommended you download or clone the most recent [release](https://github.com/jwoehr/qis_job/releases).
+* It is recommended you download or clone the most recent [release](https://github.com/jwoehr/qis_job/releases).

-Please use the [issue tracker](https://github.com/jwoehr/qis_job/issues) to report any issues or feature requests.
+* Please use the [issue tracker](https://github.com/jwoehr/qis_job/issues) to report any issues or feature requests.

 Jack Woehr 2020-10-10